Snowblaze/snowblaze.github.io/posts/collisions.md

 cmake_minimum_required (VERSION 3.21)

 add_library (PhysicsEngine core.cpp pcontact.cpp pcontactresolver.cpp groundcontact.cpp)
+target_include_directories (PhysicsEngine INTERFACE "${CMAKE_CURRENT_SOURCE_DIR}/include")
 ```

 ## Closing

-After successfully implementing the particle collision detection and resolution system, we will move on to transforming our physics library from particle to rigid-body dynamics.
-So, in the next chapter we will be refactoring our physics and getting ready to changing our rendering API.
+After successfully implementing the particle collision detection and resolution system, we will move on to transforming our physics
+library from particle to rigid-body dynamics.
+So, in the next chapter we will lay the groundwork by implementing 3D rotations.

 Thanks for reading and if you have any thoughts/questions, I would love to hear them on twitter [@Snowblazed](https://twitter.com/Snowblazed).